RupertAvery/et3400-emu/README.md

 This project simulates the ET-3400 by emulating the 6800 CPU and memory-mapped access to simulated 7-segment displays and keypad for I/O. The ROM program is included.

+# History

-The emulator core and 7 segment display are written from scratch in 100% C#, I only got the basic idea of how an emulator should run from Marat Fayzullin's page [How To Write a Computer Emulator](http://fms.komkon.org/EMUL8/HOWTO.html).
-It was originally implemented in Visual Basic 6, ported to C++, then finally C#.
+This emulator is inspired by a lot of previous works, notably Marat Fayzullin's [How To Write a Computer Emulator](http://fms.komkon.org/EMUL8/HOWTO.html).
+It was originally written in Visual Basic 6, ported to C++, and C#.

-The emulator core for the 6800 CPU is based on the MAME source code.
+The C# emulator core was originally written from scratch, but after some hard-to-fix bugs, it was rewritten using MAME 6800 emulator source as reference.

 # Usage